 Water Use Reduction Initiatives

 PTTEP focuses on acquiring non-freshwater for the production process, and reusing produced water in the oil recovery process to preserve freshwater for community consumption.
 PTTEP also conducted a study on water efficiency in 2014, which assessed the potential of introducing water-saving techniques within the production process.
 Following the study, PTTEP has focused on leak detection and repair programs and unidentified water losses reduction.

 Produced Water Management

 Produced water is water that is retained in a petroleum source and produced as a byproduct along with the petroleum production process.
 Produced water can be used for other purposes such as injection into reservoirs to improve oil recovery.
 In order to prevent the negative impact of produced water being released into the environment, PTTEP operates its activities by complying with the regulatory requirements of every area where we operate.

 For the implementation of projects in Thailand, the zero discharge scheme has been continuously applied since 2010.
 The scheme uses efficient techniques to inject the produced water back to the depleted petroleum reservoirs.
-Despite the increasing trend of produced water generation following the increased production rate and the aging reservoirs, PTTEP remains successful in injecting all the produced water created in the petroleum production back into depleted reservoirs with the exception of the Sinphuhorm project, which was only recently acquired and became under PTTEP’s operational control in late 2014.
-Sinphuhorm project has managed and treated produced water to comply with the approved mitigation measure stated in the EIA report.
+Despite the increasing trend of produced water generation following the increased production rate and the aging reservoirs, PTTEP remains successful in injecting all the produced water created in the petroleum production back into depleted reservoirs with the exception of the Sinphuhorm project.
+Sinphuhorm project has managed and treated produced water to comply with the approved mitigation measure stated in the EIA report without discharging to environment.